 This may be miles when on ocean waters, or yards for rivers and bays.
-Enter whatever that average distance is into this box.
+Enter whatever that average distance was into this box.

 Number of days served on the Great Lakes.

-Consider all the days recorded on the form and enter the number of days that were on the Great Lakes into this box.
-On the other hand, if none of the days were on the Great Lakes enter zero in this box.
+Using your best memory, enter the number of days that you were on the Great Lakes into this box.
+On the other hand, if no days were on the Great Lakes, then enter zero.

-Number of days served on water shoreward of the boundary line.
+Number of days served on waters shoreward of the boundary line.

-Number of days served on water seaward of the boundary line.
+Number of days served on waters seaward of the boundary line.

 Section III Signature and Verification

-Vessel owners may attest to their own sea service experience by providing proof of ownership.
-Examples of proof of ownership includes; A copy of the Certificate of Documentation for USCG documented vessels.
-Or a copy of the state registration for vessels that do not have a COD.
+Vessel owners documenting their own sea service experience must provide proof of ownership.
+Examples of proof of ownership include: A copy of the Certificate of Documentation, or a copy of the boat’s state registration.

-In conclusion, if you have any questions that are not answered please contact us.
-Remember, our business is helping mariners.
-Selling courses is just what we do to stay in business.
+Read and follow the instructions.
+And then if you have any questions please contact us.
+Above all, our business is helping mariners.
+However, selling courses is what we do to stay in business.